 Physical effects.
 The body’s ability to process alcohol declines with age.
 The body’s water content also declines.
 Therefore, a smaller amount of alcohol can have a bigger effect on an older person than on a younger one.
 Also, alcohol may interact with medications that are more common among older people.
 Therefore, a smaller amount of alcohol can have a bigger effect

 At the same time, there is evidence that moderate drinking may reduce risk of cardiovascular disease, diabetes, and dementia, the leading causes of disability in old age.

-Take the time to reconsider how much and how often you drink alcohol from time to time to be sure you are continuing on a healthy track.
+Take the time to reconsider how much and how often you drink alcohol from time to time to be sure your drinking is consistent with a well-balanced lifestyle.

 Medication.
-Taking medication can become a fact of life.
-It may be risky to add alcohol to the mix.
-Alcohol, especially heavy drinking, can change or counteract the effects of some medications.
-Be sure to speak with your healthcare provider about whether or not alcohol is a healthy choice, considering what medications you are taking.
+Taking medication can become a fact of life as we age, but it may be risky to add alcohol to the mix.
+Alcohol can change or counteract the effects of some medications.
+Be sure to speak with your healthcare professional about whether or not to drink alcohol, considering what medications you are taking.